antonbabenko/pre-commit-terraform/README.md

     * create a documentation file
     * extend existing documentation file by appending markers to the end of the file (see item 1 above)
     * use different filename for the documentation (default is `README.md`)
-    * use the same insertion markers as `terraform-docs` by default.
+    * use the same insertion markers as `terraform-docs`.
 It's default starting from `v1.93`.
       To migrate everything to `terraform-docs` insertion markers, run in repo root:

       ```bash